lbonn/i3-quickterm/README.md

 `term` can be either:
 - the name of a terminal from the [supported list](#supported-terminals).
+- `auto` to select the first existing terminal of the list above (only to provide friendler defaults, not recommended otherwise)
 - a format string, like this one: `urxvt -t {title} -e {expanded}` with the correct arguments format of your terminal.
 Some terminals, like xfce4-terminal need the command argument to be passed as a string.
 In this case, replace `{expanded}` by `{string}`

 `menu`, `term`, `history` and `shell` can contain placeholders for environment variables: `{$var}`.